ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/benchmark-nlp-hf.md

 [{'label': 'POSITIVE', 'score': 0.9997499585151672}, {'label': 'NEGATIVE', 'score': 0.9996662139892578}]
 ```

 You have successfully performed sentiment analysis on the two strings of input text, all running on your Arm Neoverse CPU.
+The sentiment classification (positive, negative) is printed along with the sentiment score.
+As the output indicates in this simple example, no particular model was supplied to the sentiment-analysis pipeline, so a [default DistilBERT model](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english) is chosen.
 You can change the input text in your example and re-run the classification example.
-As the output indicates in this simple example, no particular model was supplied to the sentiment-analysis pipeline, so a default model is chosen.

 Now that you have run this simple sentiment analysis example, let's add the ability to pass a particular model to the pipeline and benchmark the model execution.
 Copy the contents shown below into a file named `benchmark-sentiment-analysis.py`: